Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Cauterization was fast and easy to use in the orchard, and a single treatment controlled most cankers.
 The method was tested successfully on apricots, sweet cherries, and peaches.
 This method is part of a total control strategy that also includes a spray program of autumn and winter Bordeaux sprays followed by spring sprays of streptomycin (which is not registered here on stone fruits).

 Successful control of Pseudomonas syringae has been obtained using resistant plant germplasm.
 The cherry rootstock F-12-1 is reportedly resistant to P. syringae.
-Unfortunately, the cultivars of sweet cherry are not resistant.
+Unfortunately, the scion cultivars of sweet cherry are not resistant.
 But, by budding the scion high on the F-12-1 rootstock scaffold, growers have been able to avoid total death of the tree since cankers usually stop at the graft union.
 The diseased limb is removed, leaving other limbs to produce a crop.

 In Germany, some cultivars of sour cherry were observed to be resistant to bacterial canker caused by Pseudomonas syringae.
 There has been an active program in England to select rootstocks resistant to Pseudomonas syringae pv. mosprunorum.
-Elsewhere, various peach seeding rootstocks were screened for susceptibility to bacterial canker, and significant differences in incidence and severity of bacterial canker symptoms among six peach rootstock selections were found.
+Elsewhere, various peach seedling rootstocks were screened for susceptibility to bacterial canker, and significant differences in incidence and severity of bacterial canker symptoms among six peach rootstock selections were found.
 Others found that peach tree short-life resistance of Lovell rootstock was correlated with nematode resistance.
 Nemaguard or Elberta rootstocks were highly susceptible to the nematode and short-life, and some losses occurred even in fumigated soil.
 Breeding woody trees for resistance is a slow process, both because of the time involved for tree growth and the ability of Pseudomonas syringae to adapt genetically and infect the new germplasm.
 As a result, plants resistant to this bacterium may be a long time coming.

 Biological Control with Bacterial Antagonists